tspm-io/tspm/README.md

 ### Status

-TSPM is just starting out!

-Currently TSPM is a small set of grammars hosted in
+Currently, TSPM is a medium-size collection of grammars hosted in

 - an interactive [online playground][playground]
 - a [package-registry](#registry)

+It's unstable for now and entirely focused on preparing packages for use in [Helix][helix].
+See the scope docs for more information.

 ### Registry